You’ve got lights and a console all set up and working, but when you turn everything on you’ve got huge dark spots on your stage!

 If you do a lot of work with video, a great investment to save you time is a light meter.
 A light meter allows you to see exactly how bright a certain position is, and then you can turn the meter to find which angle of light needs to come down or up.

 If your lighting positions aren’t quite even due to things out of your control, you can adjust the faders a little to make the wash more even.

-As long as your console cuts and boots aren’t drastic (more than 40%), you won’t need to worry about the shifts in color temperature.
+As long as your console cuts and boosts aren’t drastic (more than 40%), you won’t need to worry about the shifts in color temperature.

-If you are also focusing color washes, use this same approach to make them look consistent to each other for when you mix and switch colors.
+If you are also focusing color washes, use this same approach to make them look consistent with each other for when you mix and switch colors.

 Keep in mind that this approach works with any type of fixture, and you can mix fixtures in different washes- using ellipsoidals for white and pars for your colors, for example.

 Work with what you have and use this guide to go make your lighting rock!